zanarmstrong/pixyll/about.md

 Robert Kosera reviewed the presentation on his [Eager Eyes Blog](https://eagereyes.org/blog/2014/vis-2014-wednesday) and it was mentioned in Moritz Stefaner and Enrico Bertini's [Data Stories](http://datastori.es/data-stories-43-ieee-vis14/) podcast.

+If you want to use your own data with a D3 version of comet charts, fork [this bl.ock](http://bl.ocks.org/zanarmstrong/f7793345e15b0916d353ee33c54478c4).

+For an R version, check out the example and code [here](https://gist.github.com/zanarmstrong/6c2855a34f504029847485c690692e75).

+At the Joint Statistical Meetings in Chicago in 2016, I'll be sharing this research as part of an invited panel on Recent Advances in Information Visualization.

 ## Open Vis Conf presentation

 ![](../images/everythingIsSeasonal.png)